-(Disability Services, UNF), is our Curriculum Specialist and Instructor and is
+(Disability Services, UNF), is our Instructor and is

 currently a Special Education Teacher at Ocean Palms Elementary.
 Prior to